ddjerqq/EntityFrameworkCore.DataProtection/README.md

     .PersistKeysToFileSystem(keyDirectory);
 ```

+> [!WARNING]
+> If you want to query for encrypted properties, along with marking your properties as queryable, you **MUST** set
+> `EFCORE_DATA_PROTECTION__HASHING_SALT` in the environment.
+I could suggest you setting it to a random guid, or a very long string.
+> This was implemented to prevent rainbow attacks on sensitive data.

 > [!TIP]
 > See the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview) for more
 > information on **how to configure the data protection** services, and how to store your encryption keys securely.